william-opie/home-media-server/README.md

 ## PIA WireGuard VPN

 [Private Interet Access](https://www.privateinternetaccess.com/buy-vpn-online) was chosen as the default VPN for this project because it supports WireGuard and [port forwarding](https://github.com/thrnz/docker-wireguard-pia/issues/26#issuecomment-868165281).
+PIA is also reasonably priced and they [do not store logs](https://www.privateinternetaccess.com/vpn-features/no-logs-vpn).

 Before starting the containers, update the `.env` file with your PIA credentials.